luisferro2/Paint/README.md

 * Added the orange color.
 * Checked style of script following PEP-8 guidelines.

+Octavio Andrick Sánchez Perusquia
+* Implemented the function to draw a rectangle.
+* Implemented the function to draw a triangle.

 ## Install
 1.- Install [git] on your computer.